MaryamSarah/FinanceTracker/README.md

 - **MySQL**: Ensure MySQL is installed and running.
 Set up a database for the project.
 - **Node.js**: Install from [nodejs.org](https://nodejs.org/).

-**Before anything, you have to clone the repository on your desired directory using this command - https://gitlab.com/financetracker1/FinanceTracker.git
+**Before anything, you have to clone the repository on your desired directory using this command -  git clone https://gitlab.com/financetracker1/FinanceTracker.git

 ### Backend Setup